rrigdon/rrigdon.github.io/docs/anaconda/building-conda-packages.md

 If you have not already done so, install the appropriate version of Visual Studio:

--   For Python 3\-\--Visual Studio 2017:
+For Python 3- Visual Studio 2017:
     1. Choose Custom install.
     2. Under Programming Languages, choose to install Visual C++.

--   For Python 2\-\--Visual Studio 2008:
+For Python 2-Visual Studio 2008:
     1. Choose Custom install.
     2. Choose to install X64 Compilers and Tools.
-Install Service Pack 1.
+    3. Install Service Pack.

 ### Make a conda skeleton recipe

 1. Run the skeleton command:

         conda skeleton pypi sep